marinednadude/Pycnopodia_eDNA_assay_validation_MS/README.md

-# This github repository is for a manuscript still in preparation.
-Use the results and data from this cautiously.
+**This github repository is for a manuscript still in preparation.
+Use the results and data from this cautiously.**

-# Pycnopodia_eDNA_assay_validation_MS
+# Molecular Star Gazing: Development and Validation of an Environmental DNA Assay for the Imperiled Sunflower Sea Star (*Pycnopodia helianthoides*)

-This repository has all the code and data used to develop and analyze the Pycnopodia helianthoides eDNA qPCR assay.
+This repository has all the code and data used to develop and analyze the *Pycnopodia helianthoides* eDNA qPCR assay.

 # LoD